Fujitsu Cloud Technologies improves deployment velocity and cross-functional workflows with GitLab

 We believe it is the right tool for achieving DevOps in Japanese business practices.

-Principal Engineer, Cloud Infra Division, Fujitsu Cloud Technologies
+- Yuichi Saotome, Principal Engineer, Cloud Infra Division, Fujitsu Technologies

 Leader in global cloud technology

-Fujitsu Cloud Technologies is a service provider offering IaaS, PaaS, and SaaS to over 8,000 customers.
-Since 2010, the company has been providing software as a service through the Internet via its cloud service “NIFCLOUD”; a domestically produced public cloud service that utilizes cutting-edge technology.
+Fujitsu Cloud Technologies is a service provider offering Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS) to over 8,000 customers.
+Since 2010, the company has been providing software as a service through the Internet via its cloud service NIFCLOUD, a domestically produced public cloud service that utilizes cutting-edge technology.
 They contribute to a vision of a sustainable society by providing reliable cloud services that everyone can use.
 They aim to become the “No. 1 enterprise cloud” of Japanese quality.

 Moving from VCS to Git